 8. Seek help

-You can speak with our cancer care nurses by calling 13 11 20 - they can talk through things with you and connect you with additional support services.
+You can speak with our experienced Cancer Nurses by calling 13 11 20.
+They can talk through things with you and connect you with information, support services and resources that may be able to make things a little easier.

-You don't have to face the stresses of cancer alone.
-Whether you are looking for trustworthy information or simply need someone to listen to your immediate concerns, we can support you, your family and friends.
+Remember, you don't have to face the stresses of cancer alone.
+Whether you are looking for trustworthy information or simply need someone to listen to your immediate concerns, we can support you, your family and friends at every stage of your cancer journey.